 Alternatively, supporters can contact campaign creators via email to send funds via PayPal directly to campaign creators, which can then be added as an offline donation for free.

 For campaign creators, here are some examples of ways to direct supporters to contribute via PayPal:

 The credit card processing fee is set by Stripe, the premier payment processor in the crowdfunding industry.
 Stripe allows us to process payments more smoothly and pay campaign creators more quickly.

 Not necessarily.
 Offering perks in exchange for support is more conducive to pre-sale and entrepreneurial campaigns.
 But for other types of campaigns, giving levels can be just as effective by highlighting the impact of each contribution.
 For example, a $10 contribution towards a school can help one student gain access to new materials, a $20 contribution can help two students, etc.

 We periodically ask campaign creators to make sure they fulfill promises made in their campaigns.
+Creators are solely responsible for delivering perks and rewards promised to LaunchGooders.
 Ultimately, it boils down to a relationship of trust between campaign creators and their supporters.